 Calcium lactate, or E327, is a white crystalline salt made by the action of lactic acid on calcium carbonate.

-I’ve written about lactic acid and whether you can be allergic to it in a previous blog post called, “What on earth is lactic acid?”
+I’ve written about lactic acid and whether you can be allergic to it in a previous blog post called, “Allergic to lactic acid?”

 Food Allergy & Research Education (FARE) in the US say on their website that calcium lactate does not contain milk protein so should not be avoided by people with a dairy allergy.

 Despite the fact that lactate sounds like it comes from milk, it’s nothing to do with dairy, so it’s quite safe for someone with a dairy allergy to eat food with calcium lactate in the ingredients list.